Introduction

 Key Takeaways

-- Fivetran is great for teams that want fully managed batch pipelines, but costs scale with volume.
+- Fivetran is best for fully managed batch pipelines but can become expensive with MAR-based pricing.

 Conclusion: Picking the Right Salesforce ETL Tool